 If you’re experiencing a high level of discomfort when attempting intercourse, you may consider using vaginal oestrogen.
 It comes in the form of pessaries or creams, and most act locally instead of being absorbed into the bloodstream.
 Although there is no definitive evidence showing that vaginal oestrogen leads to breast cancer recurrence, many women choose not to use it.
 If you do consider going down this road, speak with your oncologist first.

-For women who are experiencing symptoms of vaginal atrophy such as dryness or pain during sex, a non-hormonal treatment is available called the MonaLisa Touch.
+For women who are experiencing symptoms such as dryness or pain during sex, a non-hormonal treatment is available called the MonaLisa Touch.

 It typically takes just 3-5 sessions with the MonaLisa Touch to alleviate vaginal dryness, itching and painful sex, as well as other menopausal-related symptoms such as urinary incontinence.
 The laser stimulates rapid turnover of the cells lining the vaginal wall, increases collagen production, and triggers the growth of new blood cells.
 The vagina is essentially ‘woken up’, and can soon go back to feeling normal.